• Skip to primary navigation

 Mix all the sauce ingredients together until the cornstarch is completely dissolved and set aside.

-Once the chicken is cooked through, about 8-10 minutes, pour the sauce over the chicken and allow it sizzle in the pan as the sauce quickly thickens.
+Once the chicken is cooked through, about 8-10 minutes, pour the sauce over the chicken and allow it to sizzle in the pan as the sauce quickly thickens.

 Homemade Chinese Food that Tastes Amazing?